CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is an excellent skill description that clearly defines its scope around Swift Concurrency, lists concrete actions (diagnose, refactor, guide migration), and provides rich trigger terms that developers would naturally use.
-The 'when working with...' clause effectively serves as explicit trigger guidance, and the domain-specific terminology ensures high distinctiveness.
+This is an excellent skill description that clearly defines a specific domain (Swift Concurrency), lists concrete actions (diagnose, refactor, guide migration), and provides rich trigger terms that developers would naturally use.
+The 'when working with...' clause effectively serves as explicit trigger guidance, covering both high-level concepts and specific technical terms.

 DimensionReasoningScore